- Highest & Best

 āCassiaā is another planned condo allowing Airbnb rentals (Photo: Alta Developers)

-š§ Howās this for a real estate stat: Half of all condos being planned or developed in Miami areā¦..designed to become Airbnb rentals?
+š§ Howās this for a real estate stat?
+Half of all condos being planned or developed in Miami areā¦..designed to become Airbnb rentals?

-š There are 20,613 condos under development in Miami, Miami Beach, and the islands in between, according to a new report by brokerage ISG World.
-Of those, 10,335 will be short-term rental friendly ā meaning theyāll be smaller, come furnished, and their buyers can list them for rent, without restrictions, on home-sharing websites like Airbnb.
+š There are 20,613 condos under development in Miami, Miami Beach, and the nearby islands, according to a new report by brokerage ISG World.
+Of those, 10,335 will be short-term rental friendly ā smaller, furnished, and free of rental restrictions, allowing their buyers to cash in on home-sharing platforms like Airbnb.

 š And thereās still more coming:

-š Just last month, Miamiās Alta Developers did an about-face on a planned rental apartment building in Coral Gablesā¦and decided to build Airbnb-ready condos instead.
+š Just last month, Miamiās Alta Developers did an about-face on a planned rental apartment building in Coral Gables and decided to build Airbnb-ready condos instead.

 Half of planned condos in Miami are designed to be rented on Airbnb (Map: ISG World)